llnl/Scabbard/doc/LLNL-README.md

 A simple single file example of how to use Scabbard with CMake on Tioga:

 Assume you have a project with the following files:
- 1. A source code file `SimpleExample.cpp`:
+ 1. A source code file `HIPExample.cpp`:
     ```cpp
     #include <hip/hip_runtime.h>